How to contribute to xpm

 git -C ~/Work/xpack/xpm-js.git pull

-During development, it is convenient to have a writable instance of the module to make changes in parallel with the parent project.
+During development, it is convenient to maintain a writable instance of the source code to enable changes in parallel with the parent project.

 And in the projects referring it: